romannmk/vite-tanstack/README.md

 - Server-side rendering (SSR) for improved performance and SEO
 - TanStack Router for type-safe routing
 - TanStack React Query for efficient data fetching, caching, and state management
+- Tailwind CSS for utility-first styling and rapid UI development

 ### Getting Started